 Marise Hyman

-Since 2013, Marise Hyman has been working with expectant and new families as Preconception, Prenatal and Parenthood Doula.
-She is certified as Holistic Maternity Coach (perinatal educator/doula), Happiest Baby on the Block Educator, Holistic Pregnancy & Sleep Practitioner, Holistic Childbirth Educator, Becoming Us Facilitator, Dancing for Birth instructor, Fearless Birthing Professional (Headtrash clearance method), Birth into Being level 1-4 facilitator and Calm Birth® teacher.
+Regenerative Relationship & Leadership specialist - Marise Hyman, since 2013 has been working with expectant and new families during Preconception, Prenatal and Parenthood, prior to a 17yr career in global big 4 finance, then burnout and rebirth!
+She's certified as Holistic Maternity Coach Happiest Baby on the Block Educator, Holistic Pregnancy & Sleep Practitioner, Holistic Childbirth Educator, Becoming Us Facilitator, Dancing for Birth instructor, Fearless Birthing Professional (Headtrash clearance method), Birth into Being level 1-4 facilitator, Calm Birth® teacher, Dance for Mental Wellbeing Coach, Social Presencing Theatre & Playback Theatre certified, Professional ICF & EMCC Coach, Team Coach (500 hours +) and Global Inner Development Goal Ambassador (for SDG's/sustainability), Prenatal & Perinatal Educator (PPNE) from the Association of Pre & Perinatal Psychology & Health.

-As expat mother of 2 children born in Luxembourg and through her working in the prenatal field, she became aware of important issues requiring attention for birthing families in Luxembourg and launched the #choice2haveadoula and #choice2haveamidwife birth rights campaigns of Luxmama.
-She empowers families with coaching, education, mind-shifts, lifestyle shifts, and inner work (healing) in the conception, pregnancy & birth journey transitioning into parenthood in our modern times.
+As expat mother of 2 children born in Luxembourg and through her working in the prenatal field, she became aware of important issues requiring attention for birthing families in Luxembourg and voluntarily launched the #choice2haveadoula and #choice2haveamidwife birth rights campaigns of Luxmama.
+She empowers families with coaching, education, mind-shifts, lifestyle shifts, and inner work (nervous system healing and mastery) in the conception, pregnancy & birth journey transitioning into parenthood in our modern times as complement to what local midwives under the system offers.

-Trained in energy psychology techniques, she is specialised in the emotional wellness, healing, resilience, mindset, birth/other fears/blocks clearing and self-awareness impacting how a mother/couple will experience birth and the major life transition/rite of passage.
-Healing/recoding "Birth Imprints" is pivotal in her work with "Conscious Conception" and "preparing for birth on the inside" (emotional & spiritual preparation & healing), by safely releasing unresolved subconscious energies from each parents' own conception, gestation, birth + formative experiences imprinted in the nervous system, body + limbic brain.
+Highly experienced in a range of energy psychology & systems sensing techniques, she is specialised in the emotional wellness, healing, resilience, mindset, birth/other fears/blocks reCoding and self-awareness impacting how a mother/couple will experience birth and the major life transition/rite of passage.
+Healing/recoding "Birth Imprints" is pivotal in her work with "Conscious Conception" and "Conscious Birth Prep"/ "preparing for birth on the inside" (emotional & spiritual preparation & healing), by safely releasing unresolved subconscious energies from each parents' own conception, gestation, birth + formative experiences imprinted in the nervous system, body + limbic brain.
 As conscious evolution and conscious parenting enthusiast she is passionate about clearing imprints preventing passing it to the next generation, and decreasing risks for perinatal complications, a smoother journey and deep sense of connection to Self and as a result also to baby.

 She speaks EN and Afrikaans fluently (some FR and a dash of LU) as she is from South Africa.